pinga-lab/website/people/kristoffer.md

 # About

-PhD Student in Geophysics at Observatório Nacional, Brazil
+Postdoctoral researcher in Geophysics at Observatório Nacional, Brazil

 # Education

-I have a bachelor degree in Physics at Rio de Janeiro Federal University (UFRJ) and concluded the master's degree at Fluminense Federal University (UFF) in Marine Geology and Geophysics.
-I am currently a PhD student at National Observatory (ON) researching on modelling and inversion of Potential Fields and Geodesy.
+I have a bachelor degree in Physics at Rio de Janeiro Federal University (UFRJ), concluded the master's degree at Fluminense Federal University (UFF) in Marine Geology and Geophysics and a PhD at National Observatory (ON) researching on modelling and inversion of Potential Fields and Geodesy.
+I am currently a Postdoctoral researcher at ON.